ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 We draw elements either from fixed positions with light or variable positions with primitives drawn from them.
 This is sampled (raster) vs geometric (primitives).
 Most of what we work with is sampled due to the pixels of displays.
 Typically, you do not write the polygon-writing algorithms yourself.
 You use APIs to do it for you.

+## APIs
+There's plenty of APIs for graphics.
+Some are high-level, some low-level.
+For example, Canvas and SVG are high-level